-What is the objective of the Vanderbilt Health Clinic at Walgreens?
+What is the mission of the Vanderbilt Health Clinic at Walgreens?

 Excellent - outstanding; unusually good.
 In our healthcare context, this component incorporates medical, operational, interpersonal, financial, and professional excellence that distinguishes us from our peers and competitors.
-This is the reason patients will come back.
-This is the reason someone will mention us on social media.
-This is also the reason someone will tell their friends and family about us.
+This is a key reason patients will come back and tell others about us.

 Healthcare is different than other industries.
-People go to Disney on a bright day when they're feeling good.
-People come to a retail clinic when they're sick.
-And often, they are not at their best emotionally.
+People come to a retail clinic when they feel terrible.
+Usually they are not at their best emotionally.
 Every patient has a story.
 Every patient, just like us, is fighting a battle of some kind.
 They deserve an extra measure of kindness and grace.

 To be gracious is to be generously kind to someone, even if they may not reciprocate.